fossfest/.github/profile/README.md

 ## What is FOSS FEST 23?

 FOSS Fest 23 is a festival with the FOSS theme, trying to promote the FOSS culture amongst people.
+An FOSS Festival with interesting talk sessions, Workshops, Coding challenges and much more!
+By FOSS lovers, For FOSS lovers!

 ## Where and when?
 **Venue**: College of Engineering Karunagappally Kollam <br>
-**Date**: June 10 2023, Saturday
+**Date**: May 27 2023, Saturday

 ## Ticket cost
 1. For students - 139 INR (99 INR for Early Bird)